Shubhamrawat5/whatsapp-bot-ts/README.md

 1. Create account on [supabase](https://supabase.com) for Database.
 2. After login, Go to Project settings then Database.
 It'll be like: postgresql://username:password@aws-0-ap-southeast-1.pooler.supabase.com:5432/postgres\
-   [Make sure to change the username and password in the database string]
+   [Make sure to change the username and password in the database string, also do "Encode URL" of the database URI]
 3. Create a local `.env` file with following variables and save the file.
 [You can check all the .env variables in .env.sample file]

    > DATABASE_URL = "postgres://full_db_url"\